Ansible-Getting-Started/Provision-Azure/README.md

-<h2>Create a VM in Azure</h2>
+<h2>Create a Complete VM Environment</h2>

-In this example, you create a playbook that deploys a VM into an existing infrastructure.
+Let's create a playbook that deploys a VM into complete Azure environment.

 First, make sure to create an SSH key pair with the `ssh-keygen` command.
 Then, enter the following:
 `cat ~/.ssh/id_rsa.pub`

 Copy the resulting output into a text file so that you can paste it into the `ssh_public_keys` portion of `azure_create_vm.yml`.